Revenciel/Tina-Astro-Starter/README.md

 - make it so index cannot be deleted in the Tina editor
 - implement blog
 - build starter components
+- - Including: component that lists all pages
 - build starter MDX components (buttons)

 ### Thank you: